 Next up is the IC socket.
 This has a semi-circular notch in it that needs to align with a similar looking notch in the silkscreen.
 When you are sure that it is lined up properly, carefully flip your project over and solder everything in place.

-Now we can populate the ceramic capacitors and the transistor.
-The ceramic capacitors are non polarized, so it does not matter which direction they face when populated.
-It will make any potential troubleshooting later easier if you populate them in a way that makes the code on the side easier to read.
+Now we can populate the ceramic capacitors.
+The ceramic capacitors are non-polarized, so it does not matter which direction they face when populated.
+It will make any potential troubleshooting later easier if you populate them in a way that makes the code on the side easier to read

 Now carefully flip your project over and solder everything in place.